marsop/functional_csharp/README.md

-# functional_csharp
+# Functional C#

-Collection of Best Practices for more functional C# Applications
+Collection of Best Practices for more functional C# 8+ Applications

 * [Do use Readonly collections](Do-use-readonly-interfaces.md)
 * [Avoid incomplete states](Avoid-representation-of-incomplete-states.md)